-Last month I was invited to China to join artists from around the world to paint on the subject of peace and transformation.
+Last month I was invited to China to join sixty other artists from around the world to paint on the subject of peace and transformation.
 The Miracle Mural project was located in Hua Quan Village, in the Jianxi province, in one of the largest art and cultural centers in the world.
 The village features stunning views of Dragon Tiger Mountain, which is a World Heritage Site recognized as the birthplace of Taoism.
 I was honored to be included in the ranks of the other world-class artists that participated in the creation of what will be a total of 100 murals around the village, 80 of which are now complete.

 The plaque for my mural reads: